 Further evidence that can strengthen your case includes expert testimony and police reports.
 The success or failure of your claim hinges on the amount and quality of the evidence you collect.
 In order to get a fair settlement, you need to prove who was at fault and how much harm there was.
 You can strengthen your case in negotiations or court by collaborating with an experienced Personal Injury Lawyer Columbia, SC who will gather, preserve, and present all relevant evidence.

-A: In South Carolina, you can file for compensatory damages for personal injury, which include medical expenses, loss of wages, and property damage.
+A: In Columbia, you can file for compensatory damages for personal injury, which include medical expenses, loss of wages, and property damage.
 You can also ask for non-economic damages, including pain and suffering, mental anguish, and loss of enjoyment of life.

 Punitive damages may be awarded in some cases where the defendant’s behavior was reckless.
 The extent and type of damages you may be awarded will be determined by the effect the injury has had on your life.